Audio Guidance: Identifying Audio Formats

 - Sound Savings: Preserving Audio Collections By the Association of Research Libraries

-- Essential Resources for Audio Preservation By the ARSC Technical Committee
+- Essential Resources for Audio Preservation By the Association for Recorded Sound Collections (ARSC) Technical Committee

 - The Care and Handling of Recorded Sound Materials By Gilles St. Laurent